jmhickman/Fiewport/README.md

 ```
 ![adminCount example](filter-example.png)

-This `Filter` reduced results down to just 5 for this AD.
+This reduced results down to just 5 for this AD.

 We can chain it together with another `Filter` that requires an attribute to have a specific value: